 Therefore, the value of mortgages outstanding is used to trend the asset base forward for the outyear forecast for the portion of the forecast accounted for by former bank taxpayers.
 In contrast, the asset base under the CFT is trended using U.S. investment in equipment and software (variables from the DOB economic forecast).
-This variable has a high correlation (0.85) with the total asset variable used to calculate the capital base tax for the CFT.
+This variable is highly correlated with the total asset variable used to calculate the capital base tax for the CFT.
 The CFT capital base tax includes both financial and non-financial assets.